Tomorrow Worlds — Midway CEO Jonathan Brinsden Sees the Innovative Mixed-Use Experts Expanding Into Other Major Markets

 Memorial Green provides an elevated experience for dining, shopping and much more.

-GreenStreet is a destination focused on lifestyle, putting health and wellbeing as a priority.
+GreenStreet is just one example of Midway making health and wellbeing a priority.

 Kings Harbor has incredible dining and stunning views.